-- The Custodian position is one full-time position split 20 hours per week at the police station and 20 hours per week at the Town Offices building.
-The other half of this position is reflected in the Public Buildings account. - The FY2019 budget authorizes 22 sworn Officers in the Department, including the Chief of Police.
+- ➤ The Custodian position is one full-time position split 20 hours per week at the police station and 20 hours per week at the Town Offices building.
+The other half of this position is reflected in the Public Buildings account. - ➤ The FY2020 budget authorizes 22 sworn Officers in the Department, including the Chief of Police.
 During FY2016, a consultant engaged by the Board of Selectmen's ad hoc staffing committee issued findings from its comprehensive operational and staffing study.
 The study recommended adding another position in the form of a sixth Sergeant in FY2017 to improve shift coverage and supervision.
 The position was primarily intended to improve coverage on the 12AM-8AM shift and reduce future overtime expenses.
 The study also recommended further review of the dispatching function with the goal of adding a second dispatcher during peak call times.
-The FY2019 budget includes the addition of a sixth dispatcher, which has been budgeted at mid-fiscal year.
+During FY2019 a sixth dispatcher was added mid-fiscal year and the FY2020 budget includes the full year's salary for that position.